aristotelis-bobas/fall_challenge_2020/README.md

 If the required resources are not available, it looks for the most efficient spell to acquire those resources. <br>
 If the required resources are not available for that spell, it recursively looks for the most efficient spell to acquire those resources.

-This code has gotten me to position #140 of the Bronze League. <br>
+This code has gotten me to around #100 position in the competition. <br>

 Key flaws of version 1: <br>